wyhaines/hash_serializable.cr/README.md

 * **ignore_serialize**: if `true` skip this field in serialization (by default false)
 * **ignore_deserialize**: if `true` skip this field in deserialization (by default false)
 * **key**: the value of the key in the json object (by default the name of the instance variable)
+* **cast**: takes either a proc, or a method name; if proc, the hash value will be passed to the proc, and the return value will be used as the value of the instance variable; if method, the method will be called *on* the hash value, and the return value used for the instance variable value
 * **presence**: if `true`, a `@{{key}}_present` instance variable will be generated when the key was present (even if it has a `null` value), `false` by default; this does not declare the `@{{key}}_present` variable for you, so you will be responsible for ensuring that a Bool variable is declared

 Deserialization respects default values of variables.